l0k9j/webversity/content/p/framework/criteria.md

 can be inferred from are difficult to track.
-We can look at the type of permissions a software requires, we can look at its code (in some cases) but once the data reaches remote servers it can propagate easily and accidentally (or intentionally) propagate anywhere without much barrier.
+We can look at the type of permissions a software requires, we can look at its code (in some cases) but once the data reaches remote servers it can propagate easily and accidentally (or intentionally) without much barrier.

 New regulations can only go so far.
 GDPR was designed to give control to the users about their data but in practice an employer can justify passing